dobromir-hristov/vue-beginner-workshop/3-events/README.md

 1. Add `currentHouse: null` in the data property of the Vue instance.
 2. Toggle the visibility of the `.members` div.
     - Add a `v-if` or a `v-show` directive, setting its body to `houseId === currentHouse`.
+    - Test in Browser.
+All dropdowns should be hidden.
 3. Show the `.members` dropdown when clicking on a house.
     - Add a `@click` event listener on the `.house` element.
     - Set its expression to `currentHouse = houseId`.